-Timothy Nicholson was born in North Carolina and was educated at Belvidere Academy in North Carolina the Friends’ School in Providence, Rhode Island.
+Timothy Nicholson was born in North Carolina and was educated at Belvidere Academy in North Carolina and at the Friends’ School in Providence, Rhode Island.
 He was then named principal of Belvidere and later taught at Haverford College, near Philadelphia.

 In 1861, he moved to Richmond where he joined his brother, John, in the book and stationery business.
 He later became president of this company, Nicholson and Brother, and later of the Nicholson Printing Co.